Mamoutou7/mlops/README.md

-# Correction of exercises in lesson `Data Exploration and Preparation` of Udacity Nano degree program Machine Learning DevOps Engineer.
+# All correction of exercises of Udacity Nano degree program Machine Learning DevOps Engineer.

 This directory should contain any files and instructions necessary for exercises created
 ## Folder Structure